 CareerStep’s online training programs are accessible 24 hours a day, seven days a week, and you can complete the courses at your own pace.
 Different programs have different components (and different outcomes), so if you’re not sure which program is right for you, this is a great place to start.

 Pay for Your Course

-We not only make it easy to understand exactly what a given program will cost, we make the programs affordable—because we want you to get on track for professional and financial success as soon as possible.
-Payment plans are available to those who need it.
+We go to great lengths to make our pricing as clear and straightforward as possible.
+We also make the programs more affordable—because we want you to get on track for professional and financial success as soon as possible.
+Payment options are available to those who need it.

 Plan Your Pace & Start Your First Course

 Don’t worry, we won’t leave you hanging here.
-We provide resources and career support to help you find a job, including resume reviews, interview prep, and basic life-skills training.
+We provide resources and career support to help you find a job, including resume examples, interview tips, and basic life-skills training.
 We’re also connected to many leading healthcare providers in the U.S.

 How long do courses take to complete?